-If you click Close now, you bypass the configuration wizard and the XProtect Management Client opens.
-You can make configurations such as adding hardware and users to the system in the Management Client.
+If you click Close now, you bypass the configuration wizard and XProtect Management Client opens.
+You can configure the system, for example add hardware and users to the system, in Management Client.

-11. In the Enter user names and passwords for hardware window, enter the user names and passwords for hardware that you have changed from the manufacturer defaults.
+12. On the Enter user names and passwords for hardware page, enter the user names and passwords for hardware that you have changed from the manufacturer defaults.

-The installation program will scan the network for this hardware as well as hardware with manufacturer default credentials.
+The installer scans the network for this hardware as well as hardware with manufacturer default credentials.